XFT: An Extension of the Discrete Fractional Fourier Transform: A fast discrete fractional Fourier transform

 where we have used the definitions

-Note that we have replaced the approximately equal sign "$\simeq$" by the equal sign "$=$" in (\ref{fasydos}) redefining ${\mathcal F}_z$.
-In order to show the main differences of the XFT with the usual FFT, we consider first the case of the standard Fourier transform.
+Note that we have replaced the approximately equal sign "$\simeq$" by the equal sign "$=$" in (\ref{fasy}) redefining ${\mathcal F}_z$ in (\ref{fasydos}).
+To distinguish the fast implementation of the present discrete fractional transform from other important contributions, we denote it by {\tt xft} (a extended Fourier transform).
+To show the main differences of this {\tt xft} with the usual {\tt fft}, we consider first the case of the standard Fourier transform.